-Leicester Square Kitchen is a chic bar and restaurant with a large terrace.
-The restaurant is based in the heart of this iconic square and offers contemporary Mexican and Peruvian small plates, entrées and specialities, alongside signature cocktails and reserve wines.
+Leicester Square Kitchen is a chic bar and restaurant along the Piccadilly line.
+It has a large terrace.
+The restaurant is based in the heart of this iconic square and offers contemporary Mexican and Peruvian small plates, entrées, and specialities, alongside signature cocktails and reserve wines.

 This eatery is just as alive and vibrant as the Central London neighbourhood and connects the gap between modernity and authenticity.